Table Of Contents

 Not every individual with BPH requires surgery.
 Doctors evaluate symptoms, medical history, and test results before recommending treatment.

-Patients who may benefit include those who:
+Patients who may benefit from TURP surgery for enlarged prostate include those who:

-- Do not respond well to medication
+- Do not respond well to BPH medications

-- Have recurring urinary infections
+- Have frequent urinary tract infections (UTIs)

-- Struggle with complete bladder emptying
+- Struggle with incomplete bladder emptying or urinary retention

 One reason this procedure remains widely used is its predictable results.
 By physically removing obstructive tissue, urinary symptoms often improve significantly.